ml-opensource/Playbook/migration-guide.md

     - **Alamofire**
 	    - Update completion type to `DataResponse`
 	    - Rename completion closure paramter to response instead of result
+	    - Requests have to start with the url, followed by method and other parameters
 	    - Switch on `response.result` instead of result
 	    - Update switch cases to `.success(let data)` and `.failure(let error)`
     - **Serpent**